mrdaliri/twittercnn-client/README.md

 It is an Angular client for [TwitterCNN API](https://github.com/mrdaliri/twittercnn-api).
 It shows tweets and news in one page.
 The users can customize Twitter username and CNN search keyword(s).

 All the requests to the API are done asynchronously.
+The fetched data updated every minute automatically.
 # Technologies

  - Angular